i5hi/btccapital/README.md

 > A script requiring only a few elected board members.

-From operations fund, the board members must then decide how much of their funds will be required for operating within a defined short term period.
+Managing operations fund over a medium term need not require all board members.

-They must first set a very short term cycle to get an idea of their spending propensity and accordingly adjust the time period and funds required.
+From the operations fund, the elected board members must decide how much will be required for operating within a defined short term period.

 <hr>

 This leads us to the final branch of the tree that holds the various different business specific payment logic.

-These are all scripts primarily maintained by the team as a whole based on their own internally conducted consensus over a chosen private social media channel.
+These are all scripts primarily maintained by the team as a whole or by elected members, based on their own internally conducted consensus over a chosen private social media channel.

-We have simplified it into three main types.
+We have simplified it into three main cost streams.

 This is where the framework extends.
 Add your own folders here.
 Replace the existing ones.
 This section is meant to be the most customizable.